sapcc/hermescli/README.md

 # Usage

-Only environment authentication metod is supported.
+Only environment authentication method is supported.

 ## List